coccoinomane/crabada.py/README.md

 5. Configure _.env_ to use your new strategy via the `USER_X_TEAM_Y_REINFORCE_STRATEGY` parameter.

 To **test the strategy** withouth sending transactions, use the *testMakeReinforceStrategy.py* script.

+### - Gas control

+Use the `USER_X_REINFORCEMENT_MAX_GAS` parameter to set the maximum you are willing to spend for gas when reinforcing, in gwei.

+If Avalanche's base fee is higher than that, the bot will not reinforce.

+As a reference, when the base fee is 100 gwei, you will roughly spend 0.02 AVAX to reinforce.

 # Support for multiple teams